 First of all: fuse interfacings, if you’re using a T-shirt (no pic available, sorry!)

-My Mod Dress is designed for a chest girth of 90 cm (35″) and a B cup size.Consider that it has enough ease to be worn above a lightweight shirt but the armscyes aren’t too big, so you can wear it without (almost) nothing underneath and it won’t show your bra 😉Plans are to grade this pattern (to be put for sale) by the end of the year 2015 so… stay tuned 😉
+My Mod Dress is designed for a chest girth of 90 cm (35″) and a B cup size.Consider that it has enough ease to be worn above a lightweight shirt but the armscyes aren’t too big, so you can wear it without (almost) nothing underneath and it won’t show your bra 😉

 Now let’s sew french darts on front sides.
 It’s a strange kind of dart, this one: you have to finish it as it was a normal seam, by cutting out exceeding fabric and pressing it opened (use your ham, it’s way more simple), in order to have a smooth result (not so “pointy”!)

-Sew also the more ordinary back shoulder darts and press them toward sides
+Sew the back shoulder darts and press them toward sides.

-Sew the central violet strip on both front and back, then press outwards s.a.; topstitch these seams.
+Sew the central violet strip on both front and back, then press the s.a. outwards; topstitch these seams.

-Sew together lower front strip to lower back strip along right side, then press the seam opened.
+Sew together lower front strip to lower back strip along the right side, then press the seam open.

-Sew lower strips to the rest of the dress (I’ve made it like this to perfectly match violet strips on side seams…)
+Sew the lower strips to the rest of the dress (I’ve made it like this to perfectly match violet strips on side seams…).

-Pin together necklines and armholes of dress and lining, leaving the zipper unzipped; go on stitching until the fabric and the lining ends on the zipper, this will help you turning the lining around the zipper (we’re going to finish this zone all by machine, no hand stitch is required here today!)
+Pin together necklines and armholes of dress and lining, leaving the zipper unzipped; go on stitching until the fabric and the lining end on the zipper, this will help you turn the lining around the zipper (we’re going to finish this zone all by machine, no hand stitch is required here ).